frcdesign/FRCDesign.org/docs/design-guide/stage2/2C-deadaxlePivot.md

 <center><img src="/img/design-guide/stage2-pivot/PivotPartStudio.webp" width="70%"></center>

 !!!
 Note
     Keep in mind you should be creating folders for related features while modeling the mechanism!
-It's easier doing it throughout the process than saving all the clean up for the end.
+It's easier doing it throughout the process than saving all the clean-up for the end.

 ### Assembly